tephron4/Games/README.md

 # Games

-Java program for playing various games.
+Java program for playing various games solo or against the computer based on the game.

 ## Supported Games:
 * Othelo